tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 <img src="images/swagger_response_pic.png" alt="Swagger's response" />

-There are other tools besides Swagger UI that can parse your Swagger specification file.
+There are other tools besides Swagger UI that can parse your Swagger specification document.
 Some of these tools include [Restlet Studio](https://restlet.com/products/restlet-studio/), [Apiary](https://apiary.io/), [Apigee](http://apigee.com/about/), [Lucybot](https://lucybot.com/), [Gelato](https://gelato.io/)/[Mashape](https://www.mashape.com/), [Readme.io](http://readme.io/), [swagger2postman](https://github.com/josephpconley/swagger2postman), [swagger-ui responsive theme](https://github.com/jensoleg/swagger-ui), [Postman Run Buttons](https://www.getpostman.com/docs/run_button) and more.

 Some web designers have created integrations of Swagger with static site generators such as Jekyll (see [Carte](https://github.com/Wiredcraft/carte)) and [Readme](https://readme.io).
-More tools roll out regularly for parsing and displaying content from a Swagger specification file.
+More tools roll out regularly for parsing and displaying content from a Swagger specification document.

 In fact, once you have a valid Swagger specification, using a tool called [API Transformer](https://apitransformer.com), you can even transform it into other API specifications, such as [RAML](http://raml.org/) or [API Blueprint](https://apiblueprint.org/).
 This allows you to expand your tool horizons even wider.
 (RAML and API Blueprint are alternative specifications to Swagger: they're not as popular, but the logic of the specifications is similar.
 And if you're using a platform like Mulesoft or Apiary, you might want to use the specification that platform is optimized for.)